-Many pages of this site contain Java applets.
+Some pages of this site, awaiting a review, contain Java applets.

 In order to run these applets on your browser, you must install the Java Runtime Environment (JRE), which is currently distributed free of charge by Oracle.